manifold-systems/manifold-sample-web-app/README.md

 * _or_ load this project in [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) and run the `todoapp.App` class
 * Launch a browser and go to `http://localhost:4567`

-#### Editing ManTL Files
+#### Developing ManTL Files & the JSON Schema API
+The Manifold plugin for IntelliJ provides professional quality ManTL template authoring as well as JSON Schema editing including code completion, usage searching, navigation, and refactoring.

 * Install the Manifold IntelliJ plugin directly from IntelliJ IDEA:
 <kbd>Settings</kbd> ➜ <kbd>Plugins</kbd> ➜ <kbd>Browse repositories</kbd> ➜ search: <kbd>Manifold</kbd>
 * Close and relaunch IDEA
 * Open this project and begin editing *.mtl files directly

-The Manifold plugin provides professional quality template editing including comprehensive support for IntelliJ's Java support.

 #### Hot Swap Usage
 * Open this project in IntelliJ IDEA and debug the `todoapp.App` class